HMS Woodcock (U90): Construction and career

-The work included changes to fit her for service in the Pacific and she joined the Pacific Fleet at Manus 5 March 1945.
+The work included changes to fit her for service in the Pacific Ocean, and she joined the British Pacific Fleet at Manus 5 March 1945.
 She was present in Tokyo Bay on Victory over Japan Day (2 September 1945) when the Japanese Instrument of Surrender was signed on board the battleship USS Missouri.

-Remained in the Pacific until late 1946 when she returned to the UK to be put into reserve at West Hartlepool.
+Woodcock remained in the Pacific Ocean until late 1946 when she returned to the UK to be put into reserve at West Hartlepool.
 She was sold for breaking up in November 1955 and was scrapped at Rosyth.